[?] Subscribe To This Site

 For a 2-page layout for a 12 x 12 album, I would purchase 2 background sheets of the same color or pattern and at least 1, or 2 coordinating sheets (same or different color) to use for your matting, titles or title block, journaling blocks, borders, tags, pockets or other embellishments.
 These coordinating sheets can be either 12 x 12 or 8 & 1/2 x 11.
 You may have some of this left over if you get 2.

-Scrapbooking for Beginners Tip: If you select patterned background papers, be sure to select some coordinating plain or solid to matte your photos on.
+Scrapbook-advice.com Tip for Beginners: If you select patterned background papers, be sure to select some coordinating plain or solid to matte your photos on.
 You don't want to mix your patterns or overpower your photos and get the layout "too busy."
 Don't forget, your main objective is to showcase your photos - they are the main focal point.

 For goodness sake, you don't want it to look like the proverbial tourist with the flowered shirt and plaid shorts!

-Check out these links to to some layouts using patterned papers, some of which have bold and contrasting colors, some of which are more subtle patterns.
+Check out these ideas and layouts using patterned papers, some of which have bold and contrasting colors, some of which are more subtle patterns.
 While there are no photos on these layouts, the solid card stock is cut into 4 x 6 inch sizes to matte a photo nicely and still provide a small border around the photo to allow the photo to be the focal point.

 Tips and Ideas for Using & Mxing Patterned Paper